ak2296/Website-for-AI-learning/README.md

 Home :The home page for the website.
 About: The about page
-Contact: Where users can contact the admin/ website owners by email (need to edit backend .env) Resource Directory: Access a collection of learning materials (e.g., PDFs, videos) uploaded by admins.
+Contact: Where users can contact the admin/ website owners by email (need to edit backend .env) Resource : Access a collection of learning materials (e.g., PDFs, videos) uploaded by admins.
 Admin Dashboard: Manage files (partially implemented).
 Responsive Design: Works on desktop and mobile devices.